 BAND: Dark brown leather rally strap, with cream-colored accent stitching and stainless-steel hardware.
 This Easy Rider comes with a red and cream-colored premium ZULU strap.

-MOVEMENT: Ebauches Bettlach of Soleure Calibre EB8420 pin lever manual wind mechanical movement, with a running speed of 18,000bph – this movement received a full service in late September 2019.
+MOVEMENT: Ebauches Bettlach of Soleure Calibre EB8420 pin lever manual wind mechanical movement, with a running speed of 18,000bph – this movement has received a full service.

 CROWN: Original unsigned crown.